 ‘Gilmore Girls’: Why Did Amy Sherman-Palladino Leave the Show After Season 6?

-Gilmore Girls fans generally agree that the original series’s finale season was nothing like the first six.
+The Gilmore Girls series finale season was nothing like the first six seasons.
 The reason for that is simple.
 The show’s creator, Amy Sherman-Palladino, walked away from the series when season six wrapped and was not a part of the creative process for the show’s final season.
 The reason why she walked away has been heavily debated.
 Sherman-Palladino cleared up why she left Stars Hollow behind way back in 2006, though.

 For many Gilmore Girls fans, season 7 is not considered canon.
 The show lost its famed husband and wife writing team and picked up a completely new vibe for its final season.
 Not all of the plot elements included in that last season were bad, but some felt distant and counterintuitive.

-Fans point to Lorelai’s spontaneous and short-lived marriage to Christopher Hayden as one of the most hated storylines in the entire series.
+For example, Lorelai’s spontaneous and short-lived marriage to Christopher Hayden was one of the most hated storylines in the entire series.
 The story arc didn’t seem fitting for a show that focused so heavily on Lorelai’s fear of commitment and her relationship with diner owner, Luke Danes.
-Long-time viewers also weren’t thrilled with Rory’s decision to turn down Logan Huntzberger’s proposal.
+Then there was Rory’s decision to turn down Logan Huntzberger’s proposal.

 Amy Sherman-Palladino didn’t pen season 7 of Gilmore Girls